Tesena-smart-testing/robotfw-database-comparator/readme.md

 * QA_DB_USER
 * QA_DB_PASSWORD

-You can set these variables in command line using setx command, see below.
+You can set these variables in Win10 commandline using setx command, see below.
 Just replace "login" and "password" with your credentials:
 ```
 setx DEV_DB_USER "login"
 setx DEV_DB_PASSWORD "password"